sogno-platform/dpsim/README.md

 ## License

-Most of the DPsim source files are dual-licensed under the [MPL2](https://mozilla.org/MPL/2.0/) and [GPL3](http://www.gnu.org/licenses/).
-The project is released under the terms of the GPL3 due to its dependency on VILLASnode.
+The project is released under the terms of the [MPL 2.0](https://mozilla.org/MPL/2.0/).

-For other licensing options, please consult [Prof. Antonello Monti](mailto:amonti@eonerc.rwth-aachen.de).

 ## Contact